Home

 Penalty Kick

-The kicker places the ball on the penalty spot and attempts to kick the ball past the goalie.
-He must play the ball forward and may not touch the ball again until another player has, or the opposition is awarded an indirect free kick.
-This means that he can play a rebound off the goalie but not off the goalposts or crossbar.
-(In a tiebreaker, the kick is over as soon as the ball stops moving forward).
-The goalie must stand on the goal line and is not allowed to move his feet before the ball is kicked or the kicker gets to take another penalty shot (if he missed the first shot).
-In professional play, kickers almost always score on penalty kicks.
-If a goalie hopes to stop a good penalty shot, he must guess correctly where the ball will go and move quickly as soon as it is kicked.
+figure 10For the most extreme infractions or those conferred by the protection in its own punishment region, the non-irritating group is granted an extra shot, a standout amongst the most energizing plays in soccer.
+(See Figure 10) This play likewise called an extra shot or penalty for short, one-on-one showdown between the goalie of the culpable group and a player picked by the resistance as its kicker.
+Every single other player must stay outside the punishment territory and punishment circular, no less than 10 yards from the kicker.
+For extra shots taken in a sudden tiebreaker, every other player must stay inside the middle circleThe kicker puts the ball on the punishment spot and endeavors to kick the ball past the goalie.
+He should play the ball forward and may not touch the ball again until the point that another player has, or the restriction is granted a backhanded free kick.
+This implies he can play a bounce back off the goalie yet not off the goalposts or crossbar.
+(In a sudden death round, the kick is over when the ball quits advancing).
+The goalie must remain on the objective line and isn’t permitted to move his feet previously the ball is kicked or the kicker gets the opportunity to take another extra shot (on the off chance that he missed the main shot).
+In proficient play, kickers quite score on extra shots.
+In the event that a goalie wants to stop a decent extra shot, he should figure effectively where the ball will go and move rapidly when it is kicked.

 Copyright © 1998 First Base Sports, Inc. All Rights Reserved